openframeworks/ofSite/_documentation/utils/ofUtils_functions.markdown

 _description: _

 To make adding numbers to a string easy we have the ofToString object which takes a number and turns it into a string representation of that number.
 For floating point numbers 'precision' is the number of decimal places you want to use.
-There is a default value for 'precision' of 7 decimal places, so if you don't wish to specifiy it you can just pass the first argument.
+There is a default value for 'precision' of 7 decimal places, so if you don't wish to specify it you can just pass the first argument.

 This example makes a custom string to show the framerate in the window title.